-The CFA Society Baltimore is a local member society of CFA Institute, which has over 142,000 members in 159 countries/territories.
-The CFA Society Baltimore has over 700 members strong, draws from a diverse cross section of local investment firms, financial and educational institutions, and government agencies.
+CFA Society Baltimore is a local member society of CFA Institute, which has over more than 168,000 CFA charterholders worldwide in 164 markets and regions.
+CFA Society Baltimore is over 750 members strong, draws from a diverse cross section of local investment firms, financial and educational institutions, and government agencies.

-The CFA Society Baltimore’s mission is to provide the financial community with information and knowledge, while advocating ethical conduct with regard to investments and financial management.
-The CFA Society Baltimore also seeks to encourage and aid the education of persons engaged in the investment profession, and to provide members of the society with opportunities to exchange ideas and information amongst their peers.
+CFA Society Baltimore leads the investment profession locally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of our community.
+CFA Society Baltimore also seeks to encourage and aid the education of persons engaged in the investment profession, and to provide members of the society with opportunities to exchange ideas and information amongst their peers.